 (701 T Ave)

 The city has a nine-hole disc golf course at Rotary Park.
-For a course map CLICK HERE.
+For a map of the course CLICK HERE.
 The disc golf course was made possible with support from the Anacortes Parks Foundation, the City of Anacortes, and the Rotary Club.
 Please be mindful of other park users, pack-out all of your trash, and respect the neighboring residences.
 The course is a challenging short par-3 course with many obstacles.
 Since this is a new course we will have some upcoming work parties to help “groom” the fairways.

 (701 T Avenue at 6th St. and T Ave)

 Rotary Park is a 1.5 acre linear park located on the north and east edge of the Cap Sante Boat Haven at the base of Cap Sante.
 Rotary Park has a paved pedestrian trail out to the Cap Sante breakwater, picnic tables and a shelter.
 Parking is available at the start of the trail.

 (1000 W Avenue at 4th St. along W Ave.)